Loan Chabanol: Life and career

+In 2010, she moved to New York to study acting at Lee Strasberg Theatre and Film Institute, leading to her film roles in Fading Gigolo (2013), Third Person (2014), and The Transporter Refueled (2015), as well as television appearances including Tales of the Walking Dead (2022).
+Throughout her career, Chabanol has moved fluidly between performance and the visual arts, deliberately taking breaks from screen work to focus on painting, immersive exhibition, and storytelling.
+This interplay between disciplines has defined her artistic vision, culminating in the creation of Mika Girl Studio, a platform where she unites her multidisciplinary practice and invites audiences into a space of imagination and wonder.

 Acting

 Chabanol got her first feature film role in John Turturro's comedy Fading Gigolo.
 In 2014, she was cast as Sam in Third Person playing a significant compassionate character along with Mila Kunis.
 In 2015, she was cast as a lead "femme fatale" in The Transporter Refueled.
 In 2022, Chabanol entered The Walking Dead universe playing a lead in the first installment of the anthology series, Tales of the Walking Dead, the latest incarnation of the successful AMC series.

-Art work

-In 2015, Chabanol opened her first solo art exhibition in New York City "Born in Blue" curated by Monica Watkins.
-The show came along a short animated film depicting the birth of a Phoenix coming to life from the bottom of the Ocean.
-Her following body of work " Namsis" was introduced in a LA exhibition in 2018, followed by group show " WeRise" along many other artists.
-In 2019, she released her first children's book Blueboo, the story of a blue monster living in the Brown Woods who meets with the last caterpillar left in the forest.